liuwenyi/events/README.md

 events
 ======

-This is a sandbox for events transfering.
+This is a framework for events transfering. events are defined to transfer from one components to another in & out system.